-Instructed patient/caregiver on no-added-salt or salt-controlled diet can help control high blood pressure.
-Even if you are taking medication, it's important to follow a salt-controlled diet to help the medication work more effectively.
-Use a limited amount of salt in cooking.
-Don't add salt to your food at the table, either at home or when dining out.
-Most restaurants add salt when preparing food.
-Use fresh or dried herbs, spices, and lemon juice to season foods.
-Avoid ham, bacon, salt pork, and cheese, because these are made with salt.
-Patient/caregiver verbalized understanding.
+RN instructed patient and caregiver on no-added-salt or salt-controlled diet that can help control high blood pressure.
+RN explained that even if taking medication, it's important to follow a salt-controlled diet to help the medication work more effectively and use a limited amount of salt in cooking.
+RN instructed caregiver not to add salt to food at the table, either at home or when dining out.
+RN also instructed patient to use fresh or dried herbs, spices, and lemon juice to season foods and avoid ham, bacon, salt pork and cheese because these are made with salt.
+Patient and caregiver verbalized understanding of all instructions given.

 Good nutrition is one of the keys to good health.
 This means making sure you regularly eat foods that have a lot of vitamins and minerals in them, as well as foods that are not high in fat.
 You should drink milk every day to give your bones the calcium that makes them strong.